JasmithaShetty/CalculatorApp/README.md

-This is a basic Calculator Python App using kivy Modules with some simple css structures.
+This is a basic Calculator Python App using kivy Modules with some simple CSS structures.